-- File with the Humanities External Degree Office an application for admission and send official transcripts to the Office of Admissions.
-An application and brochure describing the program in greater detail may be requested from the Humanities External Degree Office (HFA A344; Telephone: 213/516-3743). - Bachelor of Arts or Science degree from an accredited college or university.
-The degree does not have to be in the humanities. - Grade point average of 2.50 or better in the last 90 quarter units (60 semester units) of college work attempted (not including extension units).
-The grade point average may be reviewed by a committee.
+- 1. File with the Humanities External Degree Office an application for admission and send official transcripts to the Office of Admissions.
+An application and brochure describing the program in greater detail may be requested from the Humanities External Degree Office (HFA A344; Telephone: 213/516-3743). - 2.
+Bachelor of Arts or Science degree from an accredited college or university.
+The degree does not have to be in the humanities. - 3.
+Grade point average of 2.50 or better in the last 90 quarter units (60 semester units) of college work attempted (not including extension units).